-Ashleigh Clarke Architects are primarily residential home architects.
-We work on a variety of high end residential new builds and refurbishments.
-We offer bespoke designs for one-off new build houses and alterations and extensions to Listed and non-listed historic buildings in the Cotswolds.
+At Ashleigh Clarke Architects, we are primarily luxury residential architects, and we work on a variety of high-end residential new dwellings, extensions and alterations, as well as offering bespoke designs to both listed and non-listed historical buildings in the Cotswolds.

-What makes us different at Ashleigh Clarke is that we believe that the secret of great architectural design is simply understanding the client inside out.
+One of our key differentiators is that we believe that part of the secret of great architectural design is simply understanding our clients.

-Most clients come with a clear vision of what they want, from a new build to a home office extension and why they want it.
-What we find inspiring is hearing your ideas and walking around the proposed site with you.
+Most of our clients come with a clear vision of what they want to achieve and why, from a new build to a home office extension.
+We find hearing our clients’ ideas and walking around their homes and land inspiring.

 It’s your aspirations for your space, home or your workspace that are the springboard for our inspiration and architectural design.